-We would be remiss not to emphasize that perfect clinical notes are the ones you get done efficiently.
-At a time when most physicians spend over 15 hours each week on clinical documentation and other paperwork, physician burnout is a serious risk.
+We would be remiss not to emphasize that perfect clinical notes are notes you get done efficiently.

 1. Leverage the skills of your team members

 You don’t have to document everything yourself.
-Strategically involve other team members to make sure everyone’s time is being used wisely.
+Strategically involve other team members to ensure everyone’s time is used wisely.

 2. Complete most documentation in the room